 - Actions that push content to users' mobile devices without their permission or send excessive or irrelevant content using the Update API.

-- Actions whose primary purpose is to drive traffic to a website or another app.
+- Actions whose primary purpose is to drive traffic to a website or another Action that is not owned by the Action’s developer.

 Privacy and Security